jvanengers/woolsocks-extension/README.md

 ## How it works

 - Voucher flow: when you reach checkout, a small panel lists applicable voucher deals with name, rate, image and a "Use" button.
-- Online cashback flow:
+- Online cashback flow (multi-path activation):
-  - On any navigation to a merchant page, we look up the merchant and fetch deals.
+  - On navigation, we look up the merchant and fetch deals.
-  - We filter to dealType CASHBACK, `usageType = ONLINE`, matching `country`.
+  - Before redirecting, we query `GET /cashback/api/v1/cashback/clicks` via the site proxy with headers `x-application-name: WOOLSOCKS_WEB` and a real `x-user-id`.
+  - If a recent click (≤10 min) matches the site/merchant, we mark active immediately, set cooldown, and skip redirect.
-  - We request a tracked redirect URL (linkUrl) for the best deal and redirect once.
+  - Otherwise we request a tracked redirect URL for the best deal and redirect once; on landing we mark active.
-  - After landing back on the merchant, we mark cashback active and open the popup with details.
+  - We maintain a short TTL domain‑pending state to recognize landings that open in a new tab.
-- The background service worker fetches partner/deals via the Woolsocks API, using first‑party cookies (same origin) relayed through `woolsocks.eu`.
+- The background service worker fetches via the site-proxy at `https://woolsocks.eu/api/wsProxy/...` with credentials and relay fallback.
 - For voucher links we rely on `providerReferenceId` from the deals response to build the canonical product URL (fallbacks: `productId`, `id`, or UUID in `links.webLink`).

 ## Architecture (simplified)